 Is it a good time to buy the Euros?

-Given the static EURCAD exchange rate, if you need to buy the Euro with Canadian Dollars, buying spot may be a viable strategy.
+So if you need to buy the Euro with Canadian Dollars, buying spot may be a good idea.
+The rate may weaken into 1.580.

 Will the Euro get stronger against CAD?